SmellyCat1314/kivy-examples/README.md

 kivy-examples
 =============

-My idea is to add to this repository examples I created written in Kivy.
+I will add to this repository examples I created in Kivy.

 What is Kivy?